LearnersGuild/guide/Phases/Interviews/README.md

 #### Technical Interview

 During the technical interview, an interviewer will meet (via video chat) with the learner, in a 1:1 setting.
-Together (for about 30 minutes), they will dig in to various parts of the code that was submitted.
+Together (for about 30 minutes), they will dig into various parts of the code that was submitted.

 The interviewer is trying to answer the following questions: